Enjoy this low impact, heart pumping, brain work fun routine to get the heart rate up! Chair Yoga Fitness with Gail

 Exercise Health Benefits

 As a form of exercise, yoga offers benefits that are sometimes not easily found among other exercise regimens.
-Check out these reasons to include yoga in your or your patient’s health program.

 - Low risk of injury.
 Due to the low impact of yoga and the controlled aspect of the motions, there is a very low risk of injury during yoga practice compared to other forms of exercise.